phomenfx/ShootingScriptLiner/README.md

 That fills [`portable/dist/`](portable/dist/) (the built app + fonts) and downloads small server binaries under `portable/server/`.
 Root launchers use those files.
 If `portable/dist` is missing but Node.js is installed, the start script tries to build automatically.

+## Built with
+### App & UI
+TypeScript,
+React,
+Vite,
+Zustand,
+@dnd-kit,

+### PDF
+PDF.js (displays the script PDF in the browser), pdf-lib (builds the Export lined PDF)

+### Project Files
+JSZip (Save / Open ZIP files)

+### Offline / portable package
+Node.js, miniserve

+### Development
+Visual Studio Code,
+Vitest

 ## License

 MIT — see [LICENSE](LICENSE).

+## AI Disclosure

+AI was used in the development of this project to assist with  refactoring, debugging, and documentation.
+I'm a filmmaker, not a programmer; I created this tool because this kept becoming a slow portion of my preproduction workflow and, as far as I could find, no other tool filled this niche.
+If that affects whether you trust or use the tool, I completely understand.
+As a creative, I am not a fan of AI either, but it made this project possible to be made.
+All creative decisions (features, UX, shot/outliner behavior, and base functionality) are mine.